 Rob Pickels 45:49

-they went from racing seven times a year to racing three times a year after which I hope that that’s a good thing.
-I hope that’s not an unfortunate thing that they’re missing four of these races, and husbands, you got to get out there and support your wives a little more, if that’s the case.
-So
+Yeah, so they went from racing seven times a year to racing three times a year after, which – I hope that that’s a good thing, I hope that’s not an unfortunate thing that they’re missing four of these races, and husbands, you got to get out there and support your wives a little more, if that’s the case, so…

 Trevor Connor 46:04

-I still remember, Chris loved Ray’s cross, and his wife was a cross racer, too.
-So when their daughter was a baby, they would split where fortunately, her race would always be right before his race.
-So while she was raising, he’d sit there and take care of the daughter.
-And then they would literally have like five minutes between the race to hand off the kid, and then Chris would go and raise so they figured out how to make it work.
-But it does add additional challenges.
-So
+I still remember Chris loved to race cross, and his wife was a cross racertoo so when their daughter was a baby, they would split where fortunately, her race would always be right before his race.
+So while she was raising, he’d sit there and take care of the daughter and then they would literally have like five minutes between the race to hand off the kid, and then Chris would go and race – so they figured out how to make it work but it does add additional challenges.

-huge challenges.
-One of the biggest challenges that these women faced in this return to sport 50% of them.
-So that was 21 50% reported having an injury postpartum of that it was six bone stress fractures, no good 11, musculoskeletal injuries, to sciatic and to other injuries.
-And this was one of the biggest factors in individuals who are able to improve their performance postpartum, essentially, all of them who were able to be stronger after being pregnant, did not experience these postpartum injuries.
+Oh, huge challenges.
+One of the biggest challenges that these women faced in this return to sport, 50% of them – so that was 21 – 50% reported having an injury postpartum.
+Of that, it was 6 bone stress fractures – no good – 11 musculoskeletal injuries, 2 sciatic and 2 “other” injuries and this was one of the biggest factors in individuals who are able to improve their performance postpartum, essentially, all of them who were able to be stronger after being pregnant did not experience these postpartum injuries, so –

-So they have an explanation or a thought on why that is, it’s a great
+Did they have an explanation or a thought on why that is?

 Rob Pickels 47:12

-question, it was not correlated to any of the metrics that they, they they looked at in here.
-So it wasn’t the training volume after it wasn’t the frequency of high intensity, it wasn’t any event that they could draw correlation to.
-So frankly, I don’t know why personally,
+It’s a great question, it was not correlated to any of the metrics that they, that they looked at in here – so it wasn’t the training volume after, it wasn’t the frequency of high intensity, it wasn’t any of that they could draw correlation to – so frankly, I don’t know why, personally.

 Trevor Connor 47:29

-just throwing this out there.
-What would be interesting, obviously, almost impossible to do at this point, would be to look at the nutritional habits, particularly during the pregnancy, as we talked about with Dr. Sims, when a woman is pregnant, priority is always given to the child.
+Just throwing this out there, what would be interesting, and obviouslyalmost impossible to do at this point, would be to look at the nutritional habits, particularly during the pregnancy, as we talked about with Dr. Sims, when a woman is pregnant, priority is always given to the child.
 So if your diet is not great, and you’re not getting sufficient nutrients, it’s going to go to the child.
-And that’s actually going to make the mother extremely nutrient deficient, which can have impact on bones can have impact on muscles.
-So it’d be interesting to see if there was a difference in the die between the women that later experience injuries and those who didn’t.
+And that’s actually going to make the mother extremely nutrient deficient, which can have impact on bones, can have impact on muscles.
+So it’d be interesting to see if there was a difference in the diet between the women that later experience injuries and those who didn’t.

 Rob Pickels 48:06

-Yeah, and that’s Trevor, you know, now Now that I’ve explained the study to you, because you didn’t get a chance to read it.
-I’d love to talk about that.
-Next, I think that this is a very formative beginning of research on international competitive women, that we could probably extrapolate to women, competitors of all levels, hopefully, my question is, where do we go from here?
-What do we need to know next, as athletes and coaches to get worthwhile information to to write training or to keep people safe?
+Yeah, and that’s, Trevor, you know, now, now that I’ve explained the study to you, because you didn’t get a chance to read it, I’d love to talk about that next.
+I think that this is a very formative beginning of research on international competitive women that we could probably extrapolate to women, competitors of all levels, hopefully – my question is, where do we go from here?
+What do we need to know next, as athletes and coaches, to get worthwhile information to write training or to keep people safe?
 What’s the next study that should be done?

 Trevor Connor 48:40